scorrales/CATch-22/README.md

 # CATch-22

 CATch 22 is a project designed to shoo away obnoxious animals from a designated area.

+Through the prompt of a motion detector sensor, a water sprinkler activates in order to alienate potential foes.
+This is a very specific function for the system, but in more abstract terms, the project has a wider reach.
+It can be defined as an event-triggered response system which has internet capabilities for control and alarm handling.

 Work in progress.

 ## Author